 Just check out the numbers according to Hubspot: “Companies that published 16+ blog posts per month got almost 3.5X more traffic than companies that published between 0 – 4 monthly posts.”

 Simple math.
-The more blogs you release, the larger your content library grows, and the more credible your website becomes.
+If you can generate leads with blog articles, then the more blogs you release, the larger your content library grows, and the more credible your website becomes.

 That means you’ll start ranking higher and higher with search engines like Google.
 And the higher you rank, the more people will encounter you when they’re searching for answers.
 Hopefully, your materials will rise all the way to the top of the first page!